Alternate Fighter: Expanded

 10th-level Pugilist Archetype feature

 You have trained to evade your foes' strikes in combat.
-When you take the Attack action on your turn and make at least one unarmed strike, grapple, or shove, you can take the Dash or Disengage action in place of one of your attacks on that turn.
+When you take the Attack action on your turn and make at least one unarmed strike, grapple, or shove, you also gain the benefits of the Disengage action until the end of that turn.

 Diamond Physique